-By matching unit and family characteristics, it is possible that families who are lower on the waiting list may receive an offer of housing ahead of families with an earlier date and time of application or higher preference status.
+By matching unit and family characteristics, it is possible that families who are lower on the waiting list Page 4-10 preference status.

 Factors such as deconcentration or income mixing and income targeting will also be considered in accordance with HUD requirements and PHA policy.